google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 Then the owner class will declare a field of type let$$foo\_1 and initialize it at the normal declaration point.
-Let-content nodes will be very similar with the caveat that the base class will be different (RenderableThunk).
+Let-content nodes will be very similar with the caveat that the base class will be different (DetachableContentProvider).
 Unlike params, the fields for let nodes need to be cleared (nulled out), when they go out of scope.
 This is to sure that they behave properly in loops (re-evaluated per iteration) and it will also make sure we don’t pin their values in memory too long.

-Optimizations performed on lets: * Identify constant lets eagerly evaluate the expression to avoid generating the closure. * Identify lets/params that simply alias other lets/params and 'inline' the references. e.g. `{let $foo : $bar /}` doesn't need a subclass. * TODO: identify lets that (based on control flow analysis) will not need detach logic and eagerly evaluate.
+Optimizations performed on lets:

+*   Identify constant lets eagerly evaluate the expression to avoid generating the closure.

+*   Identify lets/params that simply alias other lets/params and 'inline' the references. e.g. `{let $foo : $bar /}` doesn't need a subclass.

+*   TODO: identify lets that (based on control flow analysis) will not need detach logic and eagerly evaluate.
 (Work for this has started in `TemplateAnalysis`)

 ### IF\_NODE, IF\_COND\_NODE, IF\_ELSE\_NODE